ietf-wg-acme/acme/draft-ietf-acme-acme.md

 registration URI.

-If the server provides a terms-of-service URL in the directory, the client MUST indicate its operator's agreement to the terms at that URL by including the "terms-of-service": "agreed" field in the new-registration body.
+If the server provides a terms-of-service URL in the directory, the client MUST indicate its agreement to the terms at that URL by including the "terms-of-service": "agreed" field in the new-registration body.
 Servers SHOULD reject registration requests that do not meet their requirements for terms of service.